laem/react-horizontal-bar-chart/README.md

 react-horizontal-bar-chart
 ==========================

-> Attention !
-This library is based on React 0.12, and is not maintained.
+> :exclamation: This library is based on React 0.12, and is not maintained.

 Simple horizontal bar chart react component, with inline tooltips.